SrijanShovit/SrijanShovit/README.md

 I am a tech enthusiast who loves to explore new technologies and at the same time help others learn.
-I am a problem solver, competitive programmer, mentor, motivator.
 I have been also a student developer working with several teams and communities.
 I have explored several domains like Machine Learning, App development, Website development, Cloud Computing ,DevOps, Blockchain and UI /UX.
 I am very enthusiastic about teaching others because I believe in sharing my knowledge and learning by teaching.*

-🌍  I'm based in Patna, India*
+🌍  I'm based in Patna, India

-✉️  You can contact me at [srijanshovit@gmail.com](mailto:srijanshovit@gmail.com)*
+✉️  You can contact me at [srijanshovit@gmail.com](mailto:srijanshovit@gmail.com)

-🧠  I'm learning Solana, Near, Flow*
+🧠  I'm learning Solana, Near, Flow

-🤝  I'm open to collaborating on any challenging web3 project*
+🤝  I'm open to collaborating on any challenging web3 project

 ⚡  I'm too unstable to stop....!!